MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/copilot-rename-controls.md

 1. Review the suggested names and unselect any item that you don't want to rename.
 :::image type="content" source="media/rename-controls/rename-control-unselect-rename.png" alt-text="Unselect a suggested renaming of a control":::

-1. When you're done, select **Rename** to apply the changes. <br>If a formula references a control, it will automatically update with the control's new name.
+1. When you're done, select **Rename** to apply the changes. <br>If a formula references a control, the control's name is automatically updated in the formula.

     :::image type="content" source="media/rename-controls/rename-control-copilot-suggestions.png" alt-text="Suggested names from Copilot":::